agaarwalsarthak123/Flixster/README.md

 Describe any challenges encountered while building the app.

+No challenges faced as it was a very easy walkthrough of all the code.
+Thank you!!

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing